hpsbastos/bglab/README.md

 plotTechVar(scd@technicalNoise)
 ```

-Visualise the datasets using dimensionality reduction of choice.
+Visualise the datasets using dimensionality reduction of your choice.
+See help documentation for setting parameters.

 ``` r
 scd <- runTSNE(scd, ndims = 2, seed = 0, verbose = TRUE, use_dist = TRUE)